input-output-hk/cardano-sl/docs/how-to/push-update-on-mainnet.md

 notion of _installer_ for it.
 So when we update `cardano-sl` it doesn't make sense to attach any data about installers into update proposal.
 There are few reasons to propose an update of `cardano-sl`:
-1. It allows us to make a protocol update without updating end users.
+1. It allows us to make a protocol-only update without updating end users.
 For example we may want to change some protocol parameter and not bother users with updates.
 Note that we can also propose an update of non-existing application, but it doesn't make much sense